ErisTheCat/BD-C5500-Telnet-Enabler/README.md

 This method REQUIRES a ext3 USB, an ethernet cable and UART access

 -----------------------HOW-IT-WORKS-----------------------

-The BD-C5500 executes a script called rcS in /etc/init.d/ that allows for different parameters to be ran, here is an excerpt from it:
+The BD-C5500's Linux system executes a script called rcS located in /etc/init.d/ during boot.
+This script interprets several boot parameters that can influence the system's behavior.
+Here is an excerpt from the original rcS script:
 <pre> ```
 #########################################################################